Shenoy Undergraduate Research Fellowship in Neuroscience (SURFiN)

 Fellows are mentored by graduate students or postdoctoral scholars and participate in career development activities, including a virtual coding boot camp and a scientific symposium in New York City.

-SURFiN is supported by the Simons Foundation’s Autism and Neuroscience division, which includes the Simons Collaboration on the Global Brain (SCGB), the Simons Collaboration on Plasticity and the Aging Brain (SCPAB) and the Simons Foundation Autism Research Initiative (SFARI).
-SURFiN undergraduate fellows gain hands-on, in-person research experience during the academic year with direct mentorship, typically from early-career scientists.
+The SURFiN program is part of the Simons Foundation’s Autism & Neuroscience division, which also includes the Simons Collaboration on the Global Brain (SCGB), the Simons Collaboration on Plasticity and the Aging Brain (SCPAB) and the Simons Foundation Autism Research Initiative (SFARI).
+SURFiN undergraduate fellows gain hands-on, in-person research experience, in the laboratories of SCGB, SCPAB and SFARI investigators, during the academic year with direct mentorship, typically from early-career scientists.
+Learn about the SURFiN community here.

-The Autism and Neuroscience division is invested in supporting the next generation of researchers and recognizes that diversity improves scientific innovation and collaboration.
-Through programs like SURFiN, we aim to expand access to research experiences, support early career scientists in advancing in their careers and work to create a more inclusive research training environment.
+The Autism & Neuroscience division is invested in supporting the next generation of researchers and recognizes that creating opportunities for all to contribute improves scientific innovation and collaboration.
+Through programs like SURFiN, we aim to expand access to research experiences, support early career scientists in advancing in their careers, and work to create a research training environment where everyone feels valued and respected.